coq/coq/CONTRIBUTING.md

 Another recommendation is that you do not put several unrelated changes in the same PR (even if you produced them together).
 In particular, make sure you split bug fixes into separate PRs when this is possible.
-More generally, smaller-sized PRs, or PRs changing less components, are more likely to be reviewed and merged promptly.
+More generally, smaller-sized PRs, or PRs changing fewer components, are more likely to be reviewed and merged promptly.

 #### Seeking early feedback on work-in-progress ####